-Description of Academic vs. Calendar Year Appointments
+Calendar Year Payment Schedule

 Memorandum of Understanding

-Any faculty member who, in accordance with Article 14.3, requests a calendar year appointment, shall be given the following description of the differences between academic and calendar year appointments and shall, if he/she chooses a calendar year appointment, be required to sign the following form prior to being appointed on such a basis.
+Any faculty member who, in accordance with Article 14.3, requests a calendar year payment schedule in order to be paid over fewer biweekly pay periods than a normal academic-basis payment schedule shall be given the following description of the differences between academic and calendar year payments and shall, if he/she chooses a calendar year payment schedule, be required to sign the following form prior to being appointed on such a basis.

-Academic vs. Calendar Year Appointments
+ACADEMIC vs. CALENDAR YEAR PAYMENT DEFINITIONS

-Academic year basis – The salary will be paid over 13 biweekly pay periods or 26 biweekly pay periods.
+Academic year basis – The salary will be paid over 13 biweekly pay periods for single semester appointments or 26 biweekly pay periods for a full academic year appointment.

-September – March (fall semester, 13 biweekly pay periods)
+Academic year = 26 biweekly pay periods from September 1 to August 31

-March – August (spring semester, 13 biweekly pay periods)
+Fall semester = 13 biweekly pay periods from September 1 to March

-September – August (both semesters, 26 biweekly pay periods)
+Spring semester = 13 biweekly pay periods from March to August 31

-The biweekly salary will be smaller than a calendar year payment schedule.
+The biweekly salary will typically be smaller than a calendar year payment schedule because it is spread over more pay periods.
 The biweekly rate will be calculated on a 13 or 26 biweekly pay period schedule and it will be paid for each semester or the full year.
 However, the total contract amount will remain the same.

-An employee MUST be active on the payroll system to be eligible for any COLA and merit raises.
+An employee MUST be active on the payroll system to be eligible for any Across-The-Board (ATB) and merit raises.
 A longer appointment period provides greater security in being active on payroll for any such raises.
 The dates for any given year’s raises vary and will be declared in the current FSU contract.

 A longer appointment period also ensures that a full semester’s service will be credited to the state in terms of the state retirement system (pro-rated by percentage of time for any given appointment).

-For benefited employees (50% time or above), a longer appointment period provides longer periods of time for any insurance(s) to be in effect.
+For benefited employees (50% time or above), a longer appointment period provides longer periods of time for any insurance coverage(s) to be in effect.
 After observing the sixty-day waiting period for new employees, health insurance would be provided from November to March for fall semester appointments effective September 1, from March to August for an appointment the following spring semester, and from April to August for a stand-alone spring semester appointment.

-Calendar year basis – Salary will be based on exact dates of service provided per semester.
+Calendar year payment basis – Salary will be paid over exact dates of service provided.

-September –December (fall semester) or shorter if not a full semester course
+Fall semester = Sunday prior to first day of class in September to last Saturday in December (or shorter if not a full semester course)

-January – May (spring semester) or shorter if not a full semester course
+Spring semester = Sunday prior to first day of spring semester in January to Saturday after Commencement (or shorter if not a full semester course)

-September – May (both semesters)
+Winter and Summer sessions = Sunday prior to first day of class until Saturday after final session

-The bi-weekly salary will be larger than an academic year payment schedule.
+The bi-weekly salary will typically be larger than an academic year payment schedule paid over more biweekly pay periods.
 The bi-weekly rate will be calculated on the exact day and weeks determined for any given semester’s responsibilities.
 However, the total contract amount will remain the same.

-An employee MUST be active on the payroll to be eligible for any COLA and merit raises.
-A shorter appointment period provides greater risk for failure to be active on the payroll system when the current year’s COLA and merit raises are calculated.
+An employee MUST be active on the payroll to be eligible for any Across-The-Board (ATB) and merit raises.
+A shorter appointment period provides greater risk for failure to be active on the payroll system when the current year’s ATB and merit raises are calculated.
 The dates of said raises will vary based on the current year’s FSU contract.